Generalized Rescaled Polya urn and its statistical applications: COVID-19 epidemic Twitter analysis

 \section{COVID-19 epidemic Twitter analysis}

-We illustrate the application of the above statistical methodology to a dataset containing posts on the on-line social network Twitter about the COVID-19 epidemic.
-More precisely, the dataset covers the period from February 20th (h.~11pm) to April to 20th (h.~10pm) 2020, including tweets in Italian language.
+We illustrate the application of the above statistical methodology to a data set containing posts on the on-line social network Twitter about the COVID-19 epidemic.
+More precisely, the data set covers the period from February 20th (h.~11pm) to April to 20th (h.~10pm) 2020, including tweets in Italian language.
 More details on the keywords used for the query can be found in \cite{cal-et-al}.
 For every message, the relative sentiment has been calculated using the \emph{polyglot} python module developed in~\cite{chen2014building}.
 This module provides a numerical value $v$ for the sentiment and we have fixed a threshold $T=0.35$ so that we have classified as a tweet with positive sentiment those with $v>T$ and as a tweet with negative sentiment those with $v <-T$.
-We have discarded tweets with a value $v\in [-T,T]$. \\ We are in the case $k=2$ and the random variables $\xi_{n}=\xi_{n\,1}$ take the value $1$ when the sentiment of the post $n$ is positive.
+We have discarded tweets with a value $v\in [-T,T]$. \\ We are in the case $k=2$ and the random variables $\xi_{n}=\xi_{n\,1}$ take the value $1$ when the sentiment of the post $n$ is positive and the value $0$ when the sentiment of the post $n$ is negative.
 We have partitioned the data so that each set $P_d$ collect the messages of the single day $d$, for $d=1 \mbox{(February 20st)},\dots, 61 \mbox{(April 20th)}$ and then, in order to obtain independent clusters, we have set $C_\ell=P_{1+3(\ell-1)}$, for $\ell=1,\dots,21 = L$.
-Therefore $N_\ell$ is the total number of tweets posted during the day $1+3(\ell-1)$ and $N=\sum_{\ell=1}^LN_\ell=699\,450$ is the sample size.
-Inside each cluster, the ``sentiment'' associated to each message is driven by a reinforcement mechanism, that can be modeled by means of a GRP: the probability to have a tweet with positive sentiment is increasing with the number of past tweets with positive sentiment and the reinforcement is mostly driven by the most recent tweets (see \cite{ale-cri-sar}).
+(We have tested the independence of the timed sequence $\{Q_\ell: \ell=1,\dots,21\}$ with a Ljung–Box test and we give the results in Table~\ref{tab:LBtest}.)
+Therefore $N_\ell$ is the total number of tweets posted during the day $1+3(\ell-1)$ and $N=\sum_{\ell=1}^LN_\ell=699\,450$ is the sample size. \\ It is plausible that inside each cluster the sentiment associated to each message is driven by a reinforcement mechanism, that can be modelled by means of a GRP: the probability to have a tweet with positive sentiment is increasing with the number of past tweets with positive sentiment and the reinforcement is mostly driven by the most recent tweets, in the sense explained in Section \ref{urn-model}.
+Note that the main effect of the GRP urn model is the presence of ``local fashions'', resulting in unexpected excursions of $\bs{\psi_n}$ around the long-run probabilities $\bs{p_0}$.
+In order to point out that the considered data set exhibits this characteristics, for each $\ell$, we have computed the daily sentiment rate $\widehat{p}_0(\ell)$, then, according to this probability, we have generated an independent sequence $(\xi'_{n})$ of bernoulli variables, finally we have used the same smoothing procedure (i.e.~classical cubic spline given in R package) to get an estimate of $\psi_{n}=\psi_{n\,1}$, for both the real and the simulated independent data.
+In Fig.~\ref{fig-dependence} the daily curves clearly show different behaviors in the two cases, highlighting a local reinforcement among tweets.\\